jguice/asares/README.md

 ### steps

-1. Create and launch a stack from the `webserver.yaml` Cloud Formation template.
+1. Create and launch a CloudFormation stack from the `webserver.yaml` Cloud Formation template (e.g. in `us-west-2`)

 2. Create an OpsWorks Stacks stack, choosing the just-created instance.
 Follow the console-provided steps to setup the instance for OpsWorks Stacks.